What Is C-Band in 5G and How to Get It? [2022 Complete Understanding] - Qiling

 1. Is C-Band only for 5G?

-The C-band is located in the middle of the 2.4GHz and 5GHz Wi-Fi channels.
-It is incredibly close to and slightly above the 2.6GHz band that Clearwire, Sprint, and later T-Mobile utilized for 4G beginning in 2007 and is presently being used by T-Mobile for mid-band 5G.
+The C-The band is situated in the middle of the 2.4GHz and 5GHz Wi-Fi channels, being close to the 2.6GHz band used by Clearwire, Sprint, and T-Mobile for 4G and mid-band 5G services since 2007.

 2. What does that mean for the future of 5G?